babelfish-for-postgresql/babelfish_extensions/contrib/babelfishpg_unit/README.md

 ## How to add unit tests for babelfish?

 - To add a new test to the existing framework, within the framework's directory, create a new .c file and name it according to the test we want to add (e.g., test_1.c).
-This file will contain the code for our new test.
-By organising the tests into separate files, it helps maintain a modular and structured approach.
-Each file can focus on a specific test or group of related tests, making it easier to manage and maintain the overall framework.
+Add the function in the file which is to be tested.
     - Declare the function you want to test as extern in babelfishpg_unit.h.
 Eg:
         ```
         extern TestResult* test_int4_fixeddecimal_ge(void)